mazetoken/mminer/README.md

 What is updated:

-- Mminer is patched for BigNumber error and dust input attack (patch is from https://gitlab.com/blue_mist/miner)
+- Mminer is patched for BigNumber error and dust input attack (the patch is from https://gitlab.com/blue_mist/miner)

 - package.json - npm packages

-- generateV1.ts - Mminer works with slpjs v.0.27.8 and grpc-bchrpc-node v.0.11.3 (skipSlpValidityChecks is set to "true" and should be set to "false" when BCHD instances support SLP indexing)
+- generateV1.ts - Mminer works with slpjs 0.27.8 and grpc-bchrpc-node 0.11.3 (https://github.com/simpleledgerinc)

+_*SkipSlpValidityChecks is set to "true" and should be set to "false" when BCHD instances support SLP indexing)_

 Mminer is tested and it works, but use it at your own risk